Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Experimental Evaluation

 \subsection{TartanAir Dataset}

-As KITTI data set aims for on-road autonomous vehicle applications, the environments are semblable and relatively easy.
+As KITTI dataset aims for on-road autonomous vehicle applications, the environments are semblable and relatively simple.
 To further test our framework in other environments, we employ a new challenging dataset, the TartanAir~\cite{wang2020tartanair}.
 TartanAir is mainly introduced as a benchmark for visual SLAM algorithms, but it is also suitable for other robotic applications such as robotic mapping.
-It is collected in photo-realistic simulation environments, and thus able to provide multi-modal sensor measurements (including stereo and depth images, LiDAR point clouds) and precise ground truth data (such as semantic labels and camera poses).
-Unlike Cityscapes or KITTI, which are collected from similar camera viewpoints (pointing to the front from the same height), TartanAir has various camera viewpoints and diverse sensor motion patterns, posing a challenge for image feature extraction.
+It is collected in photo-realistic simulation environments and thus able to provide multi-modal sensor measurements (including stereo and depth images, LiDAR point clouds) and precise ground truth data (such as semantic labels and camera poses).

-We choose the \emph{abandoned factory} environment for this experiment.
-Specifically, we use sequence P000 of 2176 frames for training and P001 of 434 frames for testing.
-For semantic segmentation, we use the provided pixel-wise annotation including 30 semantic classes for training and evaluation.
-For traversability segmentation, we convert depth images to point clouds using camera intrinsics, and use the corresponding camera poses for ground truth generation.
-We use these data to train our MTL model, and compare with the STL network.
-The quantitative results are listed in Table~\ref{tab:mtl_tartanair}.
+Unlike Cityscapes or KITTI collected by ground robots from consistent camera viewpoints (pointing to the front from the same height), TartanAir has various camera viewpoints and diverse sensor motion patterns due to its exemption from platform constraints, posing a challenge for the segmentation network.
+It is also collected in a variety of simulation environments including indoor, outdoor, underwater and sci-fi scenes.
+Without loss of generality, we choose two representative outdoor environments that are close to the domain of our application for our experiments, i.e., \emph{abandoned factory} and \emph{neighborhood}.
+For both environments, we use a long sequence for training and several short sequences for testing.
+Specifically, sequence P000 of 2176 frames is used as training data for the abandoned factory environment, and sequence P000 of 4204 frames for the neighborhood environment.

+In addition, as the TartanAir dataset provides precise ground truth data for its simulation environments, we can also use these data to evaluate the performance of our self-supervised traversability labeling.
+To this end, we compare the traversability labels we generated using estimated camera poses and semantic segmentation results with the precise traversability labels generated using the simulated ground truth camera poses (i.e., precise geometry) and semantic labels (i.e., precise semantics) provided by the dataset.
+The qualitative comparison of both traversability labels is shown in Fig.~\ref{fig:traversability_labeling}, where the upper side shows the best examples and the lower side presents the worst examples.
+From the worst cases, we can clearly see the errors caused by noisy semantic segmentation (e.g., lower column 1), the drift in pose estimation (e.g., lower column 6) and their combinations.